phoenixframework/phoenix/K_deployment.md

 ##### `upgrade`

-The `upgrade` command allows you to upgrade your application to a newer codebase without downtime.
+The `upgrade` command allows us to upgrade our application to a newer codebase without downtime.

 ##### `stop`

-You may run into situations where your application needs to stop.
-Look no further than the `stop` command.
+We may run into situations where we need to stop our application.
+The `stop` command is just what we need.

 ```console
 $ bin/hello_phoenix stop
 ok
 ```

-### Set up our web server
+### Setting Up Our Web Server

-In a lot of cases, you're going to have more than one application running in your hosting environment, all of which might need to be accessible on port 80.
+In a lot of cases, we're going to have more than one application running in our hosting environment, all of which might need to be accessible on port 80.
 Since only one application can listen on a single port at a time, we need to use something to proxy our application.
-You will typically see Apache (with `mod_proxy` enabled) or nginx used for this, and we'll be setting up nginx in this case.
+Typically, Apache (with `mod_proxy` enabled) or nginx is used for this, and we'll be setting up nginx in this case.

 Let's create our config file for our application.
 By default, everything in `/etc/nginx/sites-enabled` is included into the main `/etc/nginx/nginx.conf` file that is used to configure nginx's runtime environment.
 Standard practice is to create our file in `/etc/nginx/sites-available` and make a symbolic link to it in `/etc/nginx/sites-enabled`.